llwatkin/final-project/js/lore/json/README.md

 Holds currency choices for each economy type.

 ## `government.json`
 Holds row and column values for political compass cells.
-Rows are the basic government type (Totalitarianism, Democracy, Anarchism, etc) and columns are modifying adjectives (Tradionalist, Liberal, Anarchistic, etc).
+Rows are the basic government type (Totalitarianism, Democracy, Anarchism, etc) and columns are modifying adjectives (traditionalist, Liberal, Anarchistic, etc).
 > ***NOTE**: For both rows and columns, smaller values = lower autonomy, larger values = more autonomy.*
 >
 > Consequentially, any cell falling in quadrant one correspond to governments with lower overall freedoms.